Notice of Privacy Practices

 We are required by law to:

-• make sure that medical information that identifies you is kept private except as otherwise provided bystate or federal law;
+- make sure that medical information that identifies you is kept private except as otherwise provided by state or federal law;

-• in the event its security or privacy is compromised (i.e., in the event that a reportable breach occurs as provided by the HIPAA Omnibus Final Rule.)
-We will provide such notice to you without unreasonable delay but in no case later than sixty days after we discover the breach
+- inform you of any unauthorized access, use or disclosure of your unencrypted confidential information in the event its security or privacy is compromised (i.e., in the event that a reportable breach occurs as provided by federal law.)
+If a breach of unsecured protected health information occurs, we will notify you without unreasonable delay and in no case later than sixty (60) calendar days after we discover the breach.

 How we may use and disclose medical information about you